Sisters-2015

 Grade: B-

-Slapstick comedy is admittedly not my genre of choice, though I will watch some for light entertainment purposes or to see just how bad (or good) current offerings are.
+Slapstick comedy is admittedly not my genre of choice, though I will watch some for light entertainment or to see just how bad (or good) current offerings are.

-This is not to say that Sisters is a great film- hardly- but not as bad as I feared.
+This is not to say that Sisters is a great film.
+Hardly.
+But not as bad as I feared.

 Poehler and Fey play Maura and Kate Ellis, respectively, two late thirties sisters, living in other areas of the country, who return home to Orlando, Florida, when their parents (James Brolin and Dianne Wiest) sell their childhood home.
-Maura and Kate have been tasked with cleaning out their bedrooms in time for the sale.

-The sisters come up with an idea to throw one final bash and invite their high school classmates, who all conveniently still live in the same town.
+The sisters have an idea to throw one final bash and invite their high school classmates, who all conveniently still live in the same town.
 Events go awry and the party gets way out of hand.
-Mixed in with the main plot are sub-plots consisting of a romantic interest for Maura, and a rival for Kate, played by Maya Rudolph.

 They are believable as sisters despite looking nothing alike.

-Not surprisingly, the supporting characters are all caricatures as is typically the case in films of this genre.
-The parents are a bit clueless, have kinky sex much to the girl’s chagrin, Brinda, bitchy, judgmental, yet insecure, the Korean (big stereotype) nail technician who cannot properly pronounce English words, the new owners of the house are snobbish, uptight, and clueless, and finally, James, the guy next door, who is Mr. Fix-it and the straight man in the high-jinks.
+Brinda, bitchy, judgmental, yet insecure, the Korean (big stereotype) nail technician who cannot properly pronounce English words, the new owners of the house are snobbish, uptight, and clueless, and finally, James, the guy next door, who are Mr. Fix-it and the straight man in the high-jinks.
 He is sugar-sweet and the male hero.

-The romantic scenes between Maura and James are rather sweet and sentimental, nicely balancing the vulgarity and raunchiness that the rest of the film encompasses.
+The romantic scenes between Maura and James are sweet and sentimental, nicely balancing the vulgarity and raunchiness that the rest of the film encompasses.
 They are a nice couple and have a rich rooting value.

 Rather, a full-length SNL sketch including many alumni.
 It is harmless fun.